shariq1989/cookbook/content/recipe/vietnamese_caramel_chicken.md

 6. Return the pan to heat and maintain a simmer over medium-low heat for about 5 minutes.
 7. Season the chicken with salt and pepper and nestle the thighs into the pan.
 Let it continue to simmer for another 10 minutes.
 8. Turn the chicken and maintain a simmer until the mixture is thoroughly caramelized.
-9. Serve with rice, coconut rice, or a Vietnamese tossed salad and garnish the thighs with cilantro and chilis.
+9. Serve with rice, coconut rice, or a Vietnamese tossed salad.
+Garnish the thighs with cilantro and chilis.

 ### ABOUT THE MEAL

+This Vietnamese-style caramel chicken is both sticky and sweet.
+You will love the highly flavorful chicken thighs and caramelized shallots.
+I top mine with chili's, fresh cilantro, and a bit of lime zest.

 #### What main ingredients do I need for this meal?